 I will never post a video which would embarrass you or put you in a bad light.
 However, if you do not want me to use video recordings of your own work for any or all of these purposes, then please inform me in writing (paper or email), ensuring that you receive a written acknowledgement from me.

 Schedule

-Each group of students is unique, and I will try to maintain a pace which is comfortable for those of you making a genuine effort.
-We will cover the material in the following sequence of units.
-Readings, which will skip around in the text, will be assigned as we start each module.
+I hope to cover most of the text.
+However, I recognize that each group of students is unique, and I will try to maintain a pace which is comfortable for those of you making a genuine effort.